 - Report of your take of a Peregrine Falcon is mandatory by calling (540)538-1021, no later than 10:00 pm on the day of capture.
 Your message must report your name, authorization number, time of capture, location of capture, and USFWS falconry band number.

 - Two breast feathers must be collected from your falcon (see below) and placed in a zip-lock bag.
 Your name and USFWS falconry band number must be clearly written on the bag with an indelible marker.

 - Captured falcons must be taken to a VDGIF Regional office within 48 hours of capture to confirm the band number and collect feather specimens.
+Locations of Regional Offices can be found on our website.
 If you need assistance locating an office or do not have internet access please call the VDGIF headquarters at (804) 367-1000.